Pinaki82/Tulu-C-IDE/README.md

 This file is extremely crucial because Vim loads configurations at program startup from this file.

-To customize Vim, you can write you instructions to this file, as you can write the plugin files.
+To customize Vim, you can write your instructions to this file, as you would do to write the plugin files.

 -----------------------------------